 Item statuses in the Remote System Links are updated upon webhook events (if a remote system supports webhooks), or periodically (default interval is every 2 minutes and can be adjusted via VM option).

-The Project List field of JIRA configurations can contain up to 2000 characters, whereas for JIRA (Legacy) configurations it can contain only 255 characters.
+The Project List field of JIRA configurations can contain up to 2000 characters.

 Connections established by JIRA integrations do respect proxy settings if they are specified for Collaborator server.